toolmantim/rack-digestif/Readme.md

 Usage
 -----

-Add it to your `config.ru` rackup file:
+Add it to your Rackup `config.ru` file:

     require 'rack/digestif'
     use Rack::Digestif